Lee Chang-dong: Literature

-In 1987, Lee Chang-dong published his first short story, Possession, followed by There's a Lot of Shit in Nokcheon in 1992 which won him The Korea Times Literary Prize, and then Tenaciousness in 1996.
+In 1987, Lee Chang-dong published his first short story, "Possession", followed by the novella There's a Lot of Shit in Nokcheon in 1992 which won him The Korea Times Literary Prize, and then Tenaciousness in 1996.

-In 2007, Lee's short story, The Dreaming Beast (translated by Heinz Insu Fenkl), was published in the journal AZALEA.
-In 2018, his short story, On Destiny (translated by Soyoung Kim), was published in the journal Asymptote.

-In 2023, Lee's short story, Snowy Day (translated by Heinz Insu Fenkl and Yoosup Chang), was published in March 6th issue of THE NEW YORKER.

 Lee said about his writing style, "I always wrote for one person, for this person who thought and felt the same way as I do.
-It almost felt like I was writing a love letter to this very specific person who would understand what I'm writing and share the same feelings and thoughts."
+It almost felt like I was writing a love letter to this very specific person who would understand what I'm writing and share the same feelings and thoughts."In 2007, Lee's short story, "The Dreaming Beast" (translated by Heinz Insu Fenkl), was published in the journal AZALEA.
+In 2018, his short story, "On Destiny" (translated by Soyoung Kim), was published in the journal Asymptote.

+In 2023, Lee's short story, "Snowy Day" (translated by Heinz Insu Fenkl and Yoosup Chang), was published in the March 6th, 2023 issue of The New Yorker.
+In 2024, Lee's short story, "The Leper" (translated by Heinz Insu Fenkl) was also published in the December 30th, 2024 and January 6, 2025 double issue of The New Yorker.

+Lee's first collection of short stories in English, Snowy Day & Other Stories (translated by Heinz Insu Fenkl and Yoosup Chang), was published to acclaim by Penguin Random House in early 2025.
+The collection includes four short stories and three novellas taken from his two original Korean collections, There's a Lot of Shit in Nokcheon (1992) and Burning Paper (1987).